jocstech/WebAPP-Project-Fall-2016/README.md

 ###A Meal Decision Wheel: FoodWheeler

-FoodWheeler is a web-based application that allows users to choice their food by just spinning a wheel simply.
+FoodWheeler is a web-based(Node.js) application that allows users to choice their food by just spinning a wheel simply.
 The wheel will help user to choose their next meal to eat from the database randomly.

 ##Configuration(Installation):
 ```